IamCosima/Aspect-Pc-Builder/README.md

 ## How to use
 ```
-Please change your directory in the terminal to point to the vue-tailwind folder using:
-cd vue-tailwind

-Then run
+Please run to create a local host
 npm run serve

 Click on the Local host and the application will run in the browser